grisha/mod_python/Doc/pythonapi.rst

 .. attribute:: interpreter

+   String.
 The name of the subinterpreter under which we're running.
    *(Read-Only)*

 .. attribute:: main_server

   A ``server`` object for the main server.
+  *(Read-Only)*

+.. attribute:: MODULE_MAGIC_NUMBER_MAJOR

+   Integer.
+An internal to Apache version number useful to determine whether certain features should be available.
+See :attr:`MODULE_MAGIC_NUMBER_MINOR`.

+   Major API changes that could cause compatibility problems for older modules such as structure size changes.
+No binary compatibility is possible across a change in the major version.

+   *(Read-Only)*

+.. attribute:: MODULE_MAGIC_NUMBER_MINOR

+   Integer.
+An internal to Apache version number useful to determine whether certain features should be available.
+See :attr:`MODULE_MAGIC_NUMBER_MAJOR`.

+   Minor API changes that do not cause binary compatibility problems.

    *(Read-Only)*

 .. _pyapi-mptable: